grc0801/sign-language-interpreter/README.md

 --------------------------------------------------------------------------------

-## Sample Output
+## Sample Output Description

-Sample system behavior:

-- Captures hand gesture
+- Captures hand gesture in real time
-- Detects and classifies gesture
+- Detects and classifies the gesture
-- Displays recognized word on screen
+- Displays the interpreted word on the OLED screen or monitor
-- Outputs spoken word via speaker
+- Speaks the word using a text-to-speech engine

 --------------------------------------------------------------------------------

 ## Deployment on Raspberry Pi 5

-1. Clone the repository on Raspberry Pi
+1. Clone this repository on your Raspberry Pi.
-2. Install required libraries (use TFLite runtime if needed)
+2. Install all required Python packages.
-3. Connect OLED display and configure via display.py
+3. Connect and configure the OLED display via I2C or SPI.
-4. Attach USB camera or Pi Camera module
+4. Plug in a webcam or use a Pi Camera module.
-5. Run the project:
+5. Run the main script:

     python main.py